edersoncorbari/edersoncorbari.github.io/_pages/about.md

 title: "About"
 ---

-> Hi there - My name is Ederson Corbari, I'm a software engineer.
+> Hi there - My name is Ederson de Moura Corbari, I'm a software engineer.
 I currently work with Big Data and Machine Learning, I have already worked with software analysis, requirements survey, lecture and training, using various tools and programming languages such as C/C++, Python, Scala, Bash, SmallTalk, MatLab, Java, PHP among others.

 <figure><a href="/assets/images/profile.png"><img src="/assets/images/profile.png"></a></figure>